tsolucio/Spreadsheet/README.md

 ## Credits

-Thanks Eri Matraku for the first version of this integration and for laying out the way forward.
+Thanks Eri and Lorida for the first version of this integration and for laying out the way forward.